-It was a flash of light which brought me to the current again.
+It was a flash of light that brought me to the current again.
 Rising to my translucent feet, I realised the light was coming from the mirror.
 I peered into my grandmother’s Victorian bedroom again and gasped.
-There was Rikki with his handsome bob of blonde hair, dimpled cheeks and tight fitting jeans and T-shirt.
-He looked scared and concenred as he entered the room.
+There was Rikki with his handsome bob of blonde hair, dimpled cheeks and tight-fitting jeans and T-shirt.
+He looked scared and concerned as he entered the room.
 I watched him pass the bed and stop before the mirror.

 “Rikki!
 I’m in here!”
 I banged on the glass, tears flowing through my face again.
 I knew I would have been breathless if I had lungs.
 I felt breathless without them.
 “Rikki!”